-2. Stay in your network

-While checking prices, make sure to stay within your insurance company’s network of providers.
+While checking prices, make sure to stay within your insurance company’s network of health care providers.
 Going “out of network” can mean significantly higher co-payments.
 In some cases, insurers may refuse to pay anything on out-of-network services.

 You likely can search for in-network providers on your health insurance company’s website.
-In addition, check with the medical provider’s office when calling for prices or an appointment to confirm the doctor or facility participates with your insurer.
+In addition, when you call a medical provider’s office for prices or an appointment, confirm the doctor or facility accepts your insurance.

 3. Skip the ER

-The emergency room should always be your last resort.
-Not only do you get less personal service, but you also are likely to get hit with an outrageous co-payment.
+The emergency room should generally be a last resort.
+Not only do you get less personal service, but you stand to get hit with an outrageous co-payment.
 Under my insurance plan, it costs $150 to visit the ER compared with $20 for an office visit.

-If your injury or problem is not life-threatening, but you can’t wait to see your regular doctor, head to an urgent care center instead.
-The waits are usually shorter than what you’ll find at the ER, and care typically costs less.
+If your injury or problem is not life-threatening, but you can’t wait to see your regular doctor, consider an urgent care center instead.
+The waits are often shorter than what you’ll find at the ER, and care tends to cost less.

 4. Double-check bills

 Medical bills aren’t always accurate.
-Medical Billing Advocates of America estimates that billing errors occur in favor of the health care provider 80 percent of the time.
+According to Medical Billing Advocates of America, billing errors occur in favor of the health care provider 80 percent of the time.

 Always request an itemized statement, and check it carefully.
 If you find a mistake, call your provider’s billing department to dispute it.

 5. Get dental attention

-Are you taking care of your teeth?
-It’s important to your overall health.
+Taking care of your teeth is important to your overall health.

-According to the Mayo Clinic, dental disease may be linked to a host of health issues including cardiovascular disease, diabetes, endocarditis (infection of the inner lining of the heart), osteoporosis and even Alzheimer’s disease.
+According to the Mayo Clinic, poor dental health may contribute to other health issues like cardiovascular disease and endocarditis, an infection of the inner lining of the heart.

-If you are among them, and find the cost of dental care daunting, find out whether you have a dental school in your area takes in patients for free or cheap.
-It’s one of the many suggestions we offer in this article: “How to Slash Dental Bills (and Keep Your Teeth).”
+If you don’t have dental insurance, and find the cost of dental care daunting, find out whether you have a dental school in your area that takes in patients for free or cheap.
+It’s one of the many suggestions we offer in “How to Have Healthy Teeth and Avoid Crazy Dental Fees.”

-# now